tuiSSE/SiriusWebTemplate/README.md

 Once you've generated your extension and (optionally) customized the EMF model, integrate it into Sirius Web:

 ### Prerequisites
-- Sirius Web must be checked out locally
+- Sirius Web has been checked out and can be built locally.
 - Maven 3.9+ must be installed

 ### Installation steps